logzio/logz-docs/_source/user-guide/accounts/manage-the-cloud-siem-account.md

 #### To manage your Cloud SIEM accounts

 Each Security account is a separate entity, with its own users, rules, and feeds.
-Security accounts can’t access each others Dashboards, Rules, Private feeds, or data.
+Security accounts can’t access each other's dashboards, rules, private feeds, or data.

 <div class="tasklist">